 Serious adverse events were 5.1% versus 2.6% and severe adverse events were 7.2% versus 4.7%, respectively, for liraglutide versus exenatide.

 Among patients with type 2 diabetes, the use of liraglutide for 26 weeks was associated with improved glycemic control compared with exenatide.
 Liraglutide resulted in a greater reduction in mean HbA1c, and a greater proportion of patients who achieved target HbA1c levels.
 Weight loss was similar between the groups.
 Serious and severe adverse events appeared to be greater in the liraglutide group.
 Based on glycemic data from this trial, the use of liraglutide appears to be an alternative to exenatide for patients on maximal doses of metformin, sulfonylurea, or both; however, adverse events will need to be carefully monitored.

 Buse JB, Rosenstock J, Sesti G, et al. Liraglutide once a day versus exenatide twice a day for type 2 diabetes: a 26-week randomised, parallel-group, multinational, open-label trial (LEAD-6).
 Lancet 2009;June 8:[Epub ahead of print].

-Keywords: Incretins, Hemoglobin A, Glycosylated, Venoms, Body Mass Index, Peptides, Weight Loss, Metformin, Glucagon-Like Peptide 1, Diabetes Mellitus, Type 2, Blood Pressure, Hypoglycemic Agents
+Keywords: Incretins, Glycated Hemoglobin A, Venoms, Body Mass Index, Peptides, Weight Loss, Metformin, Glucagon-Like Peptide 1, Diabetes Mellitus, Type 2, Blood Pressure, Hypoglycemic Agents

 < Back to Listings